-All active designation holders, regardless of state or underlying designation continuing education requirements, must satisfy a minimum of thirty (30) hours of continuing education every two years, of which at least fifteen (15) hours MUST have been in estate planning-related content.
-Please refer to the definition of estate planning established by the NAEPC which can be found at http://www.naepc.org/estate planners.web for guidance in determining qualifying subject matter for the estate planning portion of the overall requirement.
+NAEPC considers continuing education to be an important component of ongoing professional development.
+All active designation holders, regardless of the continuing education requirements of their state or underlying designation, must satisfy a minimum of thirty (30) hours of continuing education every two years, of which at least fifteen (15) hours must have been in content related to the practice of estate planning.
+Please refer to the definition of estate planning established by the NAEPC on the page that follows for guidance in determining qualifying subject matter for the estate planning portion of the overall requirement.

-The NAEPC verifies compliance with this requirement on an annual basis as part of our recertification and dues renewal process necessary to maintain the AEP® designation in active status.
+Designees are self-reporting; the NAEPC verifies compliance with this requirement on an annual basis as part of the recertification and dues renewal process necessary to maintain the AEP® designation in active status.
 The two-year time period refers to the two (2) calendar years immediately preceding the recertification cycle which begins in January of each year.
-Also, the NAEPC conducts an annual random audit where selected designees must certify compliance by submitting appropriate continuing education documentation, among other requirements, to maintain the designation in active status and good standing.
+NAEPC also conducts an annual random audit where selected designees must certify compliance by submitting appropriate continuing education documentation, among other requirements, to maintain the designation in active status and good standing.

-General Requirements
+Basic Requirements

-- Courses or programs that qualify for the AEP® designation continuing education requirement do NOT require advance approval - Courses or programs taken for credit used to satisfy the requirements of another professional designation qualify for the 15 general hours and may qualify for the 15 in estate planning depending on the topic and coverage - One credit (1) hour is composed of fifty (50) minutes of eligible programming - Credit will be accepted in quarter hour increments once the fifty (50) minute minimum has been reached - "Question & Answer" periods qualify for course credit
+- Courses do not require advance approval - Types of courses that may be taken for credit include: - in-person meetings, conferences, and events - virtual/distance learning programs (including live or on-demand / pre-recorded sessions) - hybrid programs where a portion of the audience is in-person and others are participating virtually - One credit (1) hour is composed of fifty (50) minutes of eligible programming - Credit will be accepted in quarter hour increments once the fifty (50) minute minimum has been reached - "Question & Answer" periods qualify for course credit

-Estate Planning Council Programs and Robert G. Alexander Webinar Series Requirements
+NAEPC / Council-Provided Programs: Estate Planning Council Programs, Robert G. Alexander Webinar Series & the Annual NAEPC Advanced Estate Planning Strategies Conference

-- Any meeting of an affiliated local estate planning council that contains educational content and is fifty (50) minutes in length will qualify as one (1) credit hour; meetings lasting longer than fifty (50) minutes will qualify for credit on the quarter-hour increment basis - Participation in the NAEPC Robert G. Alexander Webinar Series qualifies as one (1) hour of continuing education for the AEP® designation, whether the program is viewed live or on-demand; a certification of participation is available to attendees; for more information visit http://www.naepc.org/events/webinar - Meetings of local estate planning councils that are NOT affiliated with the NAEPC will qualify for continuing education credit based on the fifty (50) minute credit hour with additional time accepted in quarter hour increments - Meetings of affiliated local councils that do NOT contain educational content related to the profession will NOT qualify for continuing education credit
+- Any meeting of an affiliated or unaffiliated local estate planning council that contains educational content related to the practice of estate planning\ and is fifty (50) minutes in length will qualify as one (1) credit hour; meetings lasting longer than fifty (50) minutes will qualify for credit on the quarter-hour increment basis - Participation in a webinar hosted as part of the NAEPC Robert G. Alexander Webinar Series qualifies as one (1) credit hour for the AEP® designation, whether the program is viewed live or on-demand - Attendance and participation in the NAEPC Annual Advanced Estate Planning Strategies Conference qualifies for approximately fifteen (15) credit hours

+\Meetings of affiliated or unaffiliated local councils that do not contain educational content related to the practice of estate planning do not qualify for continuing education credit.